uias/Tabman/README.md

 	public var edgeInset: CGFloat?
 }

+/// Bar style configuration.
+public struct Style {
-/// The background style for the bar. public var backgroundStyle: TabmanBarBackgroundView.BackgroundStyle?
+  /// The background style for the bar. public var background: TabmanBarBackgroundView.BackgroundStyle?
   /// Whether to show a fade on the items at the bounds edge of the bar. public var showEdgeFade: Bool?
+}

+/// Bar interaction configuration public struct Interaction {
-/// Whether scroll is enabled on the scroll view in the bar. public var isScrollEnabled: Bool?
+    // Whether scroll is enabled on the scroll view in the bar. public var isScrollEnabled: Bool?
+}
 ```

 ### Advanced